 Biomedical engineering applies fundamental engineering principles to the study of biology, medicine and health.
 Our undergraduate program provides a broad background in chemical, mechanical, materials science and electrical engineering, and it prepares students for careers in biomedical research with a quantitative engineering emphasis.
 It is also designed to provide students with sufficient coursework for advanced training at graduate, medical or physical therapy schools or in other allied health professions.
 Our graduate program builds upon the established biomedical research strength at the University and trains future generations of researchers and professionals who will play a key role in multi- and interdisciplinary teams that bridge the gap between engineering and the biological sciences.

-BME sophomore Peter Wikoff received an Honors Enrichment Award to fund his trip to Peru where he volunteered in MEDLIFE medical clinics.
-(Posted 2/12/14)
+Peter Wikoff, a BME sophomore, received an Honors Enrichment Award to fund his MEDLIFE trip to Peru in January 2014. … Continue reading

 BME students participate in project with research scientist Michele Lobo to develop an exoskeleton for babies born with neurological or … Continue reading